Evolution: The Origin of Species: The game turn structure

 Each turn of the game consists of four phases:

-During each phase players act in order moving clockwise.
-The player who can't or doesn't want to act passes.
-Each phase ends when nobody can or want to act.
+During each phase, players act in order, moving clockwise.
+A player who can't or doesn't want to act can pass.
+Each phase ends when nobody can or wants to act.

 Development phase

 This phase consists of several rounds.
-During the phase players can play their cards by putting them from their hands onto the table.
-Each player may play each card either as an animal or as a trait of an existing animal.
-If card is played as a trait, it is put underneath the corresponding animal.
+During the phase, players can play their cards from their hands onto the table.
+A player may play a card as either a new animal or as a trait of an existing animal.
+If a card is played as a trait onto an animal, it goes under the animal card.
 Some cards have two traits, but only one trait can be used - the chosen one.
-No animal can have two identical traits except "fat tissue" trait.
+No animal can have more than one of the same trait card, except for the "fat tissue" trait.
 Pairwise traits (i.e. "communication") are played only onto a pair of animals.
 Such cards are placed between the two cards onto which they are played.
-No duplet of animals can have two identical pairwise traits.
-However an animal can have several different pairwise traits with another animal.
+No pair of animals can have more than one of the same pairwise trait card.
+However, an animal can have several different pairwise traits with another animal.

 Food bank determination phase

-The amount of food available during this turn is determined at this time.
-Food bank estimated this way:
+The amount of food available during this a is determined in this phase.
+The amount of food in the food bank is calculated this way: